Resizing LVM Logical Volumes

 Shrinking is a little more involved than growing.
 Be aware that the filesystem will be temporarily unmounted by these commands.

-• Use df -h to see how much space is used in your filesystem.
+df -hto see how much space is used in your filesystem.
 Here we have a underutilised filesystem we wish to shrink.
 3

-1. There are other tools such as vgdisplay and lvdisplay but I find their output a little verbose.
-There is also a graphical tool system-config-lvm, but that may not be an option in your environment.
+vgdisplayandlvdisplaybut I find their output a little verbose.
+There is also a graphical toolsystem-config-lvm, but that may not be an option in your environment.↩Resizing granularity is Extent size (the defaults of 4M are fine for most cases).↩